zuck30/neural-network-visualizer/README.md

 ![tools](https://skillicons.dev/icons?i=git,github,vscode&perline=10)

-<h2> Overview</h2>
+## Overview

-**Neural Network Visualizer** is an interactive web application that brings neural networks in 3D.
-Built with TensorFlow.js, Three.js, and React, it allows users to explore network architectures, visualize real time training, and experiment with parameters like layers, neurons, and learning rates.
-Designed to make AI accessible, it supports educational use cases like XOR, Linear Regression, and Circle Classification.
+**Neural Network Visualizer** is a web app for exploring neural networks in 3D.
+Built with TensorFlow.js, Three.js, and React, it visualizes real time training and supports parameter tweaks for XOR, Linear Regression, and Circle Classification.
+This repo is a hobby of mine since i started to learn tensorflow.js

+### Key Features
-- **3D Visualization**: See network layers, weights, and activations in real-time.
+- **3D Visualization**: View layers, weights, and activations in real time.
-- **Interactive Parameters**: Adjust layers, neurons, learning rate, and activation functions.
+- **Interactive Controls**: Adjust layers, neurons, and learning rates.
-- **Problem Types**: Train on XOR, Linear Regression, or Circle Classification.
+- **Problem Types**: Train on XOR, Linear Regression, and Circle Classification.
-- **Training Metrics**: View real-time statistics and performance metrics.
-- **Tanzanian Focus**: I'm learning to aim to inspire AI education in Tanzania and beyond and learn myself daily.
+- **Metrics**: Monitor real time performance and loss.
+- **Educational Focus**: Enhances AI learning for Tanzanian and global audiences.

 <h2>Quick Start</h2>